hyperlane-xyz/hyperlane-monorepo/README.md

 - install [`rustup`](https://rustup.rs)
 - see `rust/README.md`

+### Running Agents Locally
+See [this guide](rust/running-locally.md) for how to run the agents locally and perform a full end-to-end test.

 #### Building Agent Images

 There exists a docker build for the agent binaries.
 These docker images are used for deploying the agents in a production environment.